Carreau/phd-dissertation/parts/part3.rst

 infinitely rigid.

 .. todo::
-    Describe order of magnitude Young Above.
+    Describe order of magnitude Young's Above.

 The elasticity of dense actin gels around polystyrene beads has been measured in :cite:`Pujol2012` and found to be in the order of kPa.
-It then shouldn't be surprising  not to be able to probe the mechanics of the dense gel on the surface of the bead and found a value of :math:`\delta` higher than 4.34 µm.
+Therefore teh optical tweezer are not able to probe the mechanics of the dense gel on the surface of the bead.
+The value of :math:`\delta`  is expected to be i:math:`> 4.34 \mu{}m` as it include partially the dense actin gel.

-The model can be fitted using-least squares independently on each experimental approach phase.
-An example of such a model adjusted is shown on figure :num:`Fig #force-distance-fit` and quality of fit can can be measure by the coefficient of determination :math:`R^2` which as a media value of `0.97` across all fits.
+The model can be fitted independently on each experimental approach phase.
+An example of such a fit is shown in figure :num:`Fig #force-distance-fit` and quality of fit can can be measure by the coefficient of determination :math:`R^2` which has a media value of `0.97` across all fits.

 .. _force-distance-fit: